AIM-120 AMRAAM: Operational features summary

 AMRAAM has an all-weather, beyond-visual-range (BVR) capability.
 It improves the aerial combat capabilities of US and allied aircraft to meet the threat of enemy air-to-air weapons as they existed in 1991.
 AMRAAM serves as a follow-on to the AIM-7 Sparrow missile series.
 The new missile is faster, smaller, and lighter, and has improved capabilities against low-altitude targets.
 It also incorporates a datalink to guide the missile to a point where its active radar turns on and makes terminal intercept of the target.
 An inertial reference unit and micro-computer system makes the missile less dependent upon the fire-control system of the aircraft.

 Once the missile closes in on the target, its active radar guides it to intercept.
 This feature, known as "fire-and-forget", frees the aircrew from the need to further provide guidance, enabling the aircrew to aim and fire several missiles simultaneously at multiple targets and break a radar lock after the missile seeker goes active and guides itself to the targets.

-The missile also features the ability to "Home on Jamming," giving it the ability to switch over from active radar homing to passive homing – homing on jamming signals from the target aircraft.
-Software onboard the missile allows it to detect if it is being jammed, and guide on its target using the proper guidance system.
+The missile also features the ability to "Home on Jamming," giving it the ability to switch over from active radar homing to passive homing—homing on jamming signals from the target aircraft.
+Software on board the missile allows it to detect if it is being jammed, and guide on its target using the proper guidance system.